ewesterback/recipe-search/README.md

 ### *Description*
-Recipe repository thst allow you to seacrh by cusiine type and main ingredient (chicken, beef, vegetarian, etc.),  It also has a form to input new recipes.
+Recipe repository thst allow you to seacrh by cusiine type and main ingredient (chicken, beef, vegetarian, etc.),  It also has a form to input new recipes and a page to browse all recipes.
 ***

 ### *Technologies Used*